-The Department has issued this document in accordance with the requirements of New York State Environmental Conservation Law and Title 6 of the Official Compilation of Codes, Rules and Regulations of the State of New York; (6 NYCRR) Part 375.
-This document is a summary of the information that can be found in the site-related reports and documents in the document repository identified below.
+The Department has issued this document in accordance with the requirements of New York State Environmental Conservation Law and 6 NYCRR Part 375.
+This document is a summary of the information that can be found in the site-related reports and documents.